lorenzopallante/VirtuousMultiTaste/README.md

 >Collecting python codes and sources files to run the umami prediction

 - data/
-> Collecting the training and the test sets of the model, the prioritized list of molecular descriptors and the external DBs with their relative umami predictions
+> Collecting the training and the test sets of the model, the external DBs with their relative taste predictions, and the food screening results on chocolate and coffee

 - examples/
 > Including examples files to test the code